Saul-Mirone/saul-mirone.github.io/content/blog/the-essence-of-react-component/index.md

-During the creation of a React element, it will create its child elements recursively, generate an element tree as a result.
+During the creation of a React element, it will create its child elements recursively, generating an element tree in the end.

-So a component's render is the same as a function call.
+So the render of a component is the same as a function call.
 That's why we get `App` and `Text` every second in the previous sample.

-# Element For Render
+# Elements For Render

 Elements are just a kind of data structure.
-You can imagine them into objects.
+You can regard them as objects.
 For example:

 ```javascript